Seizures of Cash at the Airport

 If you wait for the notice of seizure to arrive in the mail, it will be sent by certified mail to the address listed on the receipt.
 Read the letter carefully.
 Pay particular attention to the last day to file a verified claim for court action.

 The claim will be rejected if the agency does not receive the claim by that deadline.
-Likewise, the claim will be rejected if you do not provide all of the required information or verify the claim properly.
+Likewise, the claim will be rejected if you do not provide all the required information or verify the claim correctly.

 Attorney Leslie Sammis can ensure that your verified claim is prepared correctly and received by the agency within the allotted time.
 Then, she can show the authorities the legal reasons why the property must be returned.

-If federal agents with the Drug Enforcement Administration (DEA), Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), or the Department of Homeland Security Investigations (HSI), seized your cash at the airport, we can help you fight to get all of the money back.
+If federal agents with the Drug Enforcement Administration (DEA), Customs and Border Protection (CBP), Immigration and Customs Enforcement (ICE), or the Department of Homeland Security Investigations (HSI) seize your cash at the airport, we can help you fight to get all of the money back.

 Instead of letting the government keep your money, retain an attorney who can fight the case aggressively.